peteralcock/scribble/README.md

 # Subscription Management API Thing

-A Flask-based API for managing subscriptions and orders, built with SQLite, Jinja templates, Tailwind CSS, and Chart.js.
+A hurried Flask-based API for managing subscriptions and orders, built with SQLite, Jinja templates, Tailwind CSS, and Chart.js.

 ## Features